Espinoza v. Montana Department of Revenue: Background

-Three low-income families who had children attended Stillwater Christian School in Flathead County and would have been eligible for scholarships through the program outside of their school choice filed a lawsuit against the state and sought an injunction against the program, asserting that Rule 1 unnecessary against the no-aid provision and that it discriminated against them due to their religion under the First Amendment to the United States Constitution.
-Their lawsuit was supported by the Institute for Justice, a non-profit organization that has fought against state laws that enforce the Blaine amendments in their constitutions.
-They obtained the injunction to block the DoR from enforcing the rule in April 2016.
+Three low-income families who had children attended Stillwater Christian School in Flathead County and would have been eligible for scholarships through the program filed a lawsuit against the state and sought an injunction against Rule 1, asserting that the rule was unnecessary under the state constitution and, moreover, violated the First Amendment to the U.S. Constitution.
+Their lawsuit was litigated by the Institute for Justice, a non-profit organization that has fought against state laws that enforce the Blaine amendments in their constitutions.
+In April 2016, they obtained an injunction to block the DoR from enforcing the rule.
 The state began to appeal this ruling, but otherwise continued the program with the ordered injunction, which allowed additional scholarships to be granted for several children attending Stillwater.

-The state's appeal to the Montana Supreme Court was decided in December 2018, which ruled in a 5–2 decision that the entire program was unconstitutional because it benefited religious schools.
+The state's appeal to the Montana Supreme Court was decided in December 2018, and the court ruled in a 5–2 decision that the entire program was unconstitutional because it benefited religious schools.
 The Court majority stated that the "[Constitution of Montana] more broadly prohibits 'any' state aid to sectarian schools and draws a more stringent line than that drawn by [the U.S. Constitution]."
 Further, the Court found that even with the DoR's Rule 1 in place, the program still could not prevent any type of aid from the program from ending up at a religious school, and thus nullified the entire program.

 Supreme Court

-The families petitioned to the United States Supreme Court for review, seeking review of the Montana Supreme Court's decision to terminate the program on the basis of the Religion Clauses or Equal Protection Clause.
+The families petitioned to the United States Supreme Court for review, arguing that the Montana Supreme Court's decision to terminate the program violated the Religion Clauses and Equal Protection Clause of the U.S. Constitution.
 The Supreme Court granted certiorari in June 2019.

 Oral arguments were heard on January 22, 2020.
-The Justices focused on whether the Montana Supreme Court's decision to shut down the entire program was discriminatory towards the secular schools, as well as trying to resolve this case with recent decision related to the Free Exercise Clause, such as Trinity Lutheran Church of Columbia, Inc. v.
+The Justices focused on whether the Montana Supreme Court's decision to shut down the entire program was discriminatory towards the sectarian schools and the families who chose to attend them, as well as trying to resolve this case with recent decisions related to the Free Exercise Clause, such as Trinity Lutheran Church of Columbia, Inc. v.
 Comer, in which the Court previously ruled that blocking public funds to be used by a church to improve playground safety was a violation of the Free Exercise Clause.